dsilvestro/PyRate/tutorials/pyrate_tutorial_4.md

-# Age dependent extinction (ADE) model
+# Age dependent extinction (ADE) models

+### Bayesian implementation of the ADE model
+NOTE: An alternative implementation of an Age Dependent Extinction model using deep neural networks (named ADE-NN) is described in this [Open Access paper](https://onlinelibrary.wiley.com/doi/full/10.1111/ele.13441) and the code implementing it is available [here](https://github.com/dsilvestro/PyRate/tree/master/ADE-NN).

 Testing for age dependent extinction is more complicated than fitting a Weibull distribution to the estimated longevities of species because that would not account for the unobserved species, which are likely the short lived ones ([Hagen et al. 2017](https://academic.oup.com/sysbio/article/doi/10.1093/sysbio/syx082/4563320/Estimating-Agedependent-Extinction-Contrasting)).
 The ADE model is implemented in its own function in PyRate and requires an [input file](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_1.md#generate-pyrate-input-file-option-1) containing all occurrences. e.g.

 `python PyRate.py <your_dataset> -ADE 1 -qShift epochs.txt`